 Cloud detection, especially for optically thin clouds at high altitudes, is important for providing more accurate atmospheric trace gas retrieval from satellite remote sensing.
 Because cirrus cloud parameters have highly variable spatial and temporal scales, satellite observations for atmospheric trace gases require simultaneous cloud data over the same area.
-Despite the importance of the simultaneous observation of clouds, optically thin (optical thickness less than 1.0) and higher-level (above 8 km) clouds are in general difficult to detect with conventional passive sensors that measure reflected sunlight.
+The cirrus cloud top altitude, which depends on tropopause height, was found to have a maximum of about 16 km in the tropics and to decrease with increasing latitude (about 10 km in the middle latitudes) (Nazaryan et al., 2008; Sassen et al., 2008; Eguchi et al., 2007).
+The optical thickness of cirrus clouds varies between 0.1 and 3.0 (Eguchi et al., 2007).
+Despite the importance of the simultaneous observation of clouds, optically thin (optical thickness less than 0.1) and higher-level (above 8 km) clouds are in general difficult to detect with conventional passive sensors that measure reflected sunlight (Holz et al., 2016).
+However, clouds with optical thickness less than 0.05 could be detected by the MODerate Resolution Imaging Spectroradiometer (MODIS) sensor (Dessler and Yang, 2003).

 Some studies have used the water vapor saturated band to detect high-level clouds, such as cirrus clouds (Gao et al., 1993, 1998, 2002, 2004).
 The basic principle of the water vapor saturated band method is that the upward reflectance is less over lower-level clouds and cloud-free conditions because of the strong water vapor absorption in the band.
-On the other hand, large upward reflectance is observed when there are clouds in the upper troposphere because there is less water vapor above the high-

-20 level clouds (Gao et al., 1993).
+On the other hand, large upward reflectance is observed when there are clouds in the upper troposphere because there is less water vapor above the high-level clouds (Gao et al., 1993).
 Therefore, the reflectance of the water vapor saturated band is used to detect upper tropospheric cloud.
-(Gao et al., 2002) used the 1.38 $\mu$ m band of the MODerate Resolution Imaging Spectroradiometer (MODIS) to derive the reflectance of cirrus clouds globally.
+Gao et al. (2002) used the 1.38 $\mu$ m band of the MODIS to derive the reflectance of cirrus clouds globally.

 The Greenhouse gases Observing SATellite (GOSAT) measures greenhouse gases over the globe using the Thermal And Near-infrared Sensor for carbon Observation (TANSO)-Fourier Transform Spectrometer (FTS).
 The TANSO-Cloud and Aerosol Imager (TANSO-CAI) onboard the GOSAT is used to identify cloud and aerosol information (cloud/aerosol existence and properties, such as optical thickness and effective radius) within the TANSO-FTS instantaneous field-of-view (IFOV).
-The TANSO-CAI detects relatively optically thick clouds, as effectively as the MODIS on board the Terra and Aqua satellites (Ishida et al., 2011), but has difficulty with optically thinner cirrus clouds (less than 1.0 optical thickness) because it does not have a strong water vapor absorption band and/or thermal infrared band that is effective for cirrus detection.
+The TANSO-CAI detects relatively optically thick clouds, as effectively as the MODIS on board the Terra and Aqua satellites (Ishida et al., 2011), but has difficulty with optically thinner cirrus clouds (less than 0.1 optical thickness) because it does not have a strong water vapor absorption band and/or thermal infrared band that is effective for cirrus detection.